Bevarc-Intern-Batch-Dec-2024-25/Pokemon-App/README.md

 # Note

-When you Download the project or clone the project, after donload or clone, you the project if this error come : 'vite' is not recognized as an internal or external command, operable program or batch file.
+When you Download the project or clone the project, after donload or clone, you run the project if this error come : 'vite' is not recognized as an internal or external command, operable program or batch file.
 The write the command to solve this issue : npm install vite --save-dev

 ## Features